This is the first post in Dynamic Programming - Online Classes.

 - A P H A U R I C

 Above is a small list of substrings and subsequences.
 There can be many more, pointing it again, in a subsequence the order is important.
-We cannot say that A L N U C R is a subsequence.
+We cannot say that A L N U C R

 Now with a better understanding of the differences, the problem statement becomes clearer.